hapax/hapax.github.io/assets/chandra.md

 $$

 <span style="padding-left: 20px; display:block">
-This is very dense!
-A single cubic metre weighs the same as the Empire State Building.
+This is very dense: a single cubic metre weighs the same as the Empire State Building.
 </span>